 Geospatial, Epidemiology and Outcomes Shared Resource (GEOSR)

-The Geospatial, Epidemiology and Outcomes Shared Resource catalyzes innovative translational and population-based cancer research, with an emphasis on cancer disparities.
+Leveraging the power of data, the Geospatial, Epidemiology and Outcomes Shared Resource catalyzes innovative translational and population-based research, with an emphasis on cancer disparities.

 Scheduling, Location, and Hours of Operation